 Likim is a PhD candidate and Tutor at the ANU College of Law, Australian National University, teaching in the areas of legal theory, critical legal theory and human rights law.
 Her research is supported by the Australian Government Research Training Program.
 She obtained a Masters in International and Comparative Law at the University of Helsinki where her thesis was accepted with Exceptional Praise (2013).
 Prior to commencing at the Australian National University, Likim worked as a Judge's Associate at the Federal Circuit Court of Australia assisting Judge Street and Judge Driver to judicially review protection visa matters.
-She also has refugee law experience at the Refugee Advisory & Casework Service where she was involved in organising legal advice clinics.
-She has worked as a legal intern in international criminal law at the Office of the Prosecutor at the International Criminal Tribunal for Rwanda in Tanzania and the Special Tribunal for Lebanon in The Hague.
+She also has practical experience in the field at the Refugee Advisory & Casework Service where she was involved in organising legal advice clinics.
+Previously, she has worked as a legal intern in international criminal law at the Office of the Prosecutor at the International Criminal Tribunal for Rwanda in Tanzania and the Special Tribunal for Lebanon in The Hague.
 Her primary research area focuses on critical legal theory approaches to refugee law, particularly the intersection between refugee law and international criminal law namely the Exclusion Clause of the Refugee Convention.

 Please note, only a small selection of recent publications and activities are listed below.

 2018 Åbo Akademi University Research Mobility Programme Grant

 2017 Australian National University Australian Government Research Training Program Scholarship

 Ng, Likim: 'The transfer cases of the ICTR to the Republic of Rwanda: The challenges of implementing Rule11bis'.
 Listed in United Nations Mechanism for International Criminal Tribunals International Criminal Tribunal for Rwanda (ICTR) Special Bibliography.
 MICT Library: 2015.